-Reconstructions from polar ice cores show that the atmospheric CH_4 concentration ([CH_4]) has varied greatly as a function of past climate changes.
-Spectral analyses performed by (Loulergue et al., 2008) indicate that the variability in [CH_4] over the last 800 kyr is dominated by the 100 kyr glacial-interglacial cycles and by the preces-
+Reconstructions from polar ice cores show that the atmospheric $CH_4$ concentration ([ $CH_4$ ]) has varied greatly as a function of past climate changes.
+Spectral analyses performed by Loulergue et al. (2008) indicate that the variability in [CH4] over the last 800 kyr is dominated by the 100 kyr glacial-interglacial cycles and by the precessional component of Milankovitch cycles.
+Suggested underlying mechanisms involve a link between wetland extent and northern ice sheet dynamics as well as between the strengths of tropical sources/sinks and tropical climate patterns, for example through monsoon systems and via the position of the intertropical convergence zone (ITCZ) (Loulergue et al., 2008; Singarayer et al., 2011).

-- sional component of Milankovitch cycles.
-Suggested underlying mechanisms involve a link between wetland extent and northern ice sheet dynamics as well as between the strengths of tropical sources/sinks and tropical climate patterns, for example through monsoon systems and via the position of the intertropical convergence zone (Loulergue et al., 2008; Singarayer et al., 2011). - Large uncertainty remains surrounding to what extent the main natural source (wet-lands) contributed to the interglacial-glacial change in [CH4], and whilst earlier bottom-up modeling studies could not explain the interglacial-glacial change in [CH4] with a reduction in wetland CH4 emissions alone in response to cooling and change in hydro-logical cycle (Kaplan et al., 2006; Valdes et al., 2005), more recent studies suggest that a modification in sink strength is neither required (Weber et al., 2010) nor reproduced - by atmospheric chemistry model simulations (Levine et al., 2011).
+Large uncertainty remains surrounding to what extent the main natural source (wetlands) contributed to the glacial- interglacial change in [CH4], and whilst earlier bottom-up modelling studies could not explain the glacial-interglacial change in [CH4] with a reduction in wetland CH4 emissions alone in response to cooling and change in hydrological cycle (Kaplan et al., 2006; Valdes et al., 2005), more recent studies suggest that a modification in sink strength is neither required (Weber et al., 2010) nor reproduced by atmospheric chemistry model simulations (Levine et al., 2011).

-Overlaid on the glacial/inter-glacial changes, the climate of the Pleistocene was also prone to a strong climatic variability on a millennial time-scale; the most extreme feature of which is a series of abrupt jumps in Greenland temperature of between 8°C and 16°C over the course of 10-40 yr (e.g. Wolff et al., 2010).
-These abrupt warmchange.
-This suggests a coupling between climate changes associated with D-O warming events and the global response of the CH_4 biogeochemical cycles.
+Overlaid on the glacial-interglacial changes, the climate of the Pleistocene was also prone to a strong climatic variability on a millennial timescale, the most extreme feature of which is a series of abrupt jumps in Greenland temperature of between 8 and 16 °C over the course of 10-40 yr (e.g. Wolff et al., 2010).
+This abrupt warming called Dansgaard-Oeschger (D-O) events also have counterparts in the ice-core records of CH4, with CH4 jumps of up to two-thirds the glacial- interglacial concentration change.
+This suggests a coupling between climate changes associated with D-O warming events and the global response of the CH4 biogeochemical cycles.